Introduction: Becoming a Friendly & Fair Teacher

 Figure 4: Scared and angry

-1.3 Start creating a positive learning environment
+1.3 Start with a positive learning environment

 - Creating a positive learning environment starts with reflecting on your teaching.
 See motivational coach with its questionnaire.